is-a-dev/docs/src/guides/dbh.md

 icon: /media/dbh.png
 ---

-# Setting up DanBot Hosting with is-a.dev subdomain
+# Setting up DanBot Hosting with an is-a.dev subdomain

-This guide will walk you through the process of setting up a DanBot Hosting site and pointing your is-a.dev subdomain to it.
+This guide will walk you through the process of setting up a DanBot Hosting website and pointing your is-a.dev subdomain to it.

 ## Getting Proxy IP

-Execute the following command in [DanBot Hosting Discord server](https://discord.gg/dbh) in the #commands channel.
+Execute the following command in [DanBot Hosting Discord server](https://discord.gg/dbh) in the `#commands` channel.

 ```
 dbh!server proxy